-Legs Over the Shoulders Sex Position
+Legs On Shoulders Sex Position

 This pregnancy-friendly sex position tends to be a crowd favorite.
 Though, admittedly, most people in that crowd aren’t carrying around a weighty development in their womb.
 Think of this as an elevated missionary position.
 The woman lies on her back, while the man gets on top.
-Instead of placing her legs on either side of his waist, she aims little further north, and lets them settle comfortably on his shoulders.
+Instead of placing her legs on either side of his waist, she aims a little further north and lets them settle comfortably on his shoulders.
 “This is a great way for couples to enjoy the feeling of deeper penetration,” explains Hodder.
 “By putting your legs on your partner’s shoulders, you’re shortening the length of the vaginal canal and making it easier for your partner to penetrate you more deeply.”

 Something Crazy (While You Can)